 **Keep product refrigerated or frozen.
 Thaw before serving.

-WHAT CATS NEED NEED NUTRITIONALLY AND HOW THE INGREDIENTS PACK10 USES, SUPPORTS THAT, WITHOUT ADDING SYNTHETIC VITAMINS OR MINERALS: Taurine is found naturally in animal products such as poultry, eggs, dairy and the highest concentrations in meat!
+WHAT CATS NEED NUTRITIONALLY AND HOW THE INGREDIENTS PACK10 USES, SUPPORTS THAT, WITHOUT ADDING SYNTHETIC VITAMINS OR MINERALS: Taurine is found naturally in animal products such as poultry, eggs, dairy and the highest concentrations in meat!
 We use only the BEST, FRESH, MOIST, Gently Cooked, NOT-processed, USDA certified and organic meat proteins!
 Vitamin B12 is found naturally in, red meat, poultry, milk, cheese, and eggs.
 Again, we use only the BEST, FRESH, MOIST, Gently cooked, NOT-processed, USDA certified and organic meat proteins!
-Vitamin E, Safflower oil is naturally rich in linoleic and linolenic fatty acids, and omega-6 and omega-3 essential fatty acids (vitamin e).
+Vitamin E, Safflower oil, and fish oil are naturally rich in linoleic and linolenic fatty acids, and omega-6 and omega-3 essential fatty acids (vitamin e).

 ***AWARENESS: In almost every instance, moist, natural foods contain higher protein, fat and fiber content than dry foods – Wet and dry foods are not calculated in the same way until you remove the moisture and recalculate.
 In other words one cannot compare the guaranteed analysis of a wet pet food to a dry food against each other as they are currently labeled by AAFCO standards.
 They are measured differently, and can therefore be misleading.